Ex-Russian agent Sergei Skripal in critical condition was 'poisoned by fentanyl'

 Salisbury Journal reported that emergency services were concerned that the pair had been exposed to the synthetic drug, which has been linked to a number of deaths in the UK.

 Craig Holden of Wiltshire Police said the pair did not have any visible injuries and were taken to Salisbury district hospital.
+Zizzi restaurant in Salisbury has been closed by police "as a precaution" and Public Health England said there was no known risk to the public's health.

 "Because we are still at the very early stages of the investigation, we are unable to ascertain whether or not a crime has taken place.
 A major incident has been declared today and a multi-agency response has been co-ordinated," he added.